 When it comes to choosing the exact location for your new basement bathroom, try to place it as close to existing plumbing and electrical work as possible.
 Situating the new bathroom directly below your existing bathroom will make hooking up the necessary pipes and electrical work much easier and ultimately, less expensive.
 This will lower the overall cost of the project and can make the installation go more smoothly and quickly.

 Next, consider the size of your new bathroom.
 While you might think that only your desires and imagination are the limiting factor here, the type of basement you have can ultimately determine the size and type of bathroom you get installed.
 Even the most skilled contractors can only do so much with a basement that does not offer the occupants dry or cozy conditions.

-The thing is, basements are often chilly, damp, and sometimes they are moldy.
-Ideally, you might want a full-size bathroom, with a luxurious soaking tub.
+The thing is, basements are often chilly, damp, and sometimes moldy.
+Ideally, you might want a full-size bathroom with a luxurious soaking tub.
 But if your basement is chilly for half the year or more and is prone to mold and dampness, you might have to forego the larger bathroom fixtures and install just an additional toilet and sink, or a toilet, sink, and modest corner shower stall.
-Even if you only end up with a toilet and sink at the end of the project, an extra powder room will make your life a lot easier and still increase your home’s resale value at the end of the day.
-If you install a shower or can put in a full-size tub, putting in a ventilation fan is an absolute must.
+Even if you only end up with a toilet and sink at the end of the project, an extra powder room will make your life a lot easier and still increase your home’s resale value.
+If you install a shower or can put it in a full-size tub, putting in a ventilation fan is an absolute must.
 You’ll reduce the humidity and potential mold overgrowth.
-Furthermore, having a ventilation fan is required by building code.
+Furthermore, having a ventilation fan is required by the building code.